Next Start

 The right instruments allow a welder to complete the process of molding metals and other materials together to form new shapes.
 Heat, pressure and filler material are applied during the process of welding.
 It’s important that the tools being used can handle the work that’s being done.

 The metal inert gas (MIG) welding torch tip is composed of different consumable parts.
 The end of a welding torch, also known as a welding nozzle, is one of these, and something that a welder cannot be without.
-The welding nozzle directs gas into the weld puddle and also protects the contact tip from molten metal.
+The welding nozzle directs gas into the weld puddle and protects the contact tip from molten metal.

 Different nozzles exist and a torch can be fitted for certain types to accomplish desired results and effects.
 Keep on reading to find out more about the various kinds.